 Professional education and training programs, which aren’t immune from these changes, are now at an inflection point.
 As we look toward a return to normalcy, we need to ask ourselves what we’re going to keep and what we’re going to let fall by the post-pandemic wayside.
 How do we make those decisions?

 Using learning data and analytics can not only help us answer those questions but take learning and development further—moving it beyond basic skills development to drive engagement, retention and long-lasting change.

 Here we take a closer look at the transformative impact learning analytics can have on corporate learning.

 What Is Learning Analytics?

 Before we talk about the impact learning analytics can have, let’s get on the same page about what it is.
-In essence, learning analytics involves collecting, measuring and analysing data from all aspects of training to understand the impact it has on the people participating in it, those delivering it or the organisation as a whole.
+In essence, learning analytics involves collecting, measuring and analyzing data from all aspects of training to understand the impact it has on the people participating in it, those delivering it or the organization as a whole.

 There are three levels to it: